astronomer/astro-docs/enterprise/v0.23/09_resources/01_release-notes.md

 ### Minor Improvements and Bug fixes

-- Added a new Helm value `pgbouncer.networkPolicies.enabled` so that organizations can exclusively enable a pgBouncer network policy. ([Source](https://github.com/astronomer/airflow-chart/pull/204))
+- Added a new `pgbouncer.networkPolicies.enabled` Helm value so that organizations can exclusively enable a pgBouncer network policy. ([Source](https://github.com/astronomer/airflow-chart/pull/204))
 - Fixed an issue where Deployments showed an inaccurate image version tag in the Airflow UI. ([Source](https://github.com/astronomer/houston-api/pull/659))
 - Changed the default Airflow Deployment image to 2.0.0. ([Source](https://github.com/astronomer/airflow-chart/pull/198))
 - Upgraded the default pgbouncer and redis dependencies for new Airflow Deployments.([Source](https://github.com/astronomer/airflow-chart/pull/203))
 - Increased the storage capacity of volumes in Elasticsearch pods. ([Source](https://github.com/astronomer/google-environments/pull/258))
-- Fixed an issue where users would experience an error when upgrading their Airflow Helm chart from 0.15.7 to 0.18.6. ([Source](TBD))
+- Fixed an issue where users would experience an error when upgrading their Airflow Helm chart from 0.15.7 to 0.18.6. ([Source](https://github.com/astronomer/astronomer/pull/1050))

 ## v0.23.12